Harris Savides: Career

-Savides also worked on two films directed by Sofia Coppola, with The Bling Ring being his final project before his death.
+Savides also worked on two films directed by Sofia Coppola, with The Bling Ring his final project before his death.

 Music videos

-Savides was the cinematographer on a number of well-known music videos directed by Mark Romanek including Michael Jackson's Scream, Madonna's Rain and Bedtime Story, Fiona Apple's Criminal, and Nine Inch Nails' Closer.
+Savides was the cinematographer on a number of well-known music videos directed by Mark Romanek, including Michael Jackson's "Scream", Madonna's "Rain" and "Bedtime Story", Fiona Apple's "Criminal", and Nine Inch Nails' "Closer."

-He has also served as cinematographer on the music videos for The Rolling Stones' "Like A Rolling Stone", Chris Isaak's Blue Spanish Sky, and R.E.M.'s Everybody Hurts.
+He has also served as cinematographer on the music videos for The Rolling Stones' "Like A Rolling Stone", Chris Isaak's "Blue Spanish Sky", and R.E.M.'s "Everybody Hurts".

 Savides is the only person to date that has won three MTV Video Music Awards for Best Cinematography in a Music Video (for Madonna's "Rain", Fiona Apple's "Criminal" and R.E.M.'s "Everybody Hurts") and the only person to win two in a row (for "Rain" by Madonna and "Everybody Hurts" by R.E.M.)

 Style

 Savides was known for the very delicate images that he created for The Yards and Birth.
 In both instances he underexposed the filmstock by several stops in order to break up the colors and give the blacks a purplish and brownish tint.
 This non-conventional approach leads to a look that resembles the paintings of Georges de La Tour and Caravaggio.

 For the visual style of Somewhere, Sofia Coppola discussed Bruce Weber's Hollywood portraits and Helmut Newton's of models at the Chateau Marmont, and Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles (1975), the film by Chantal Akerman about the routine of a Belgian housewife, with Savides.
 Savides said, "The main thing was to tell the story really simply and let it play out in long beats and have the audience discover the moment."
 Coppola used the lenses that her father had filmed Rumble Fish (1983) with in an effort to give the film a more period look, although it is set in the present.